 He is seen gazing down from one of the windows watching the hordes of admirers entering his home.
 A few even claim to have captured his spirit on camera, but the images tend to be very blurry.

 Usually when people think of Voodoo their thought turn automatically to New Orleans, but Memphis is another city with a strong Voodoo culture.

-It is a melting point of people practising varies styles of African Voodoo, Native American Spiritualism and even Freemasonic practices.
+It is a melting pot of people practising various styles of African Voodoo, Native American Spiritualism and even Freemasonic practices.